Another candidate for this saga, lol. Quite deserving too.

 Mad Crazy, ALMOST Maniac: He Ya Gong (from Honey & Clover).
 She was scary in there, lol.
 Just plain crazy!
 Okay, maybe at the beginning since things got quite serious later.
 But she managed to show another set of personalities.
 It was hard to hate her in there, even if at times it seemed there were mixed feelings going on between different pairings.
 It was a mad drama anyway so it was hard to predict with where it was going (except if you read the manga, lol).
 But still, no one knew how the Taiwanese adaptation of the drama would be until the end.

-4th Favorite Male Co-Star: Joe Cheng.
+3rd Favorite Male Co-Star: Joe Cheng.
 YES, even if Honey & Clover was quite crazy and random at times, but I loved them in there.
-And the fact that I haven’t started on You Light Up My Star yet wouldn’t qualify me for discussing more about them, lol.
+And the fact that I haven’t started on You Light Up My Star yet wouldn’t qualify me for discussing more them, lol.
 I need to do major catch up, once again.
-(And I kicked him down one spot, lol.
-Sorry, not really, lol.)

 She’s very intelligent, no doubt about it.
 Her educational background said it all.
 Not only that, but she seemed to exude the intelligent aura naturally.
 It also seemed like her sense of fashion is quite good as well.
 (Except for some occasions, but understandable.)